Auburn (NSW)

 Table Chart PROFILE FAQ

-Limited local employment opportunities indicated by Census working population vs resident population count.
-Over the past year, employment increased by 2.4%, labour force by 3.7%, leading to a 1.1 percentage point rise in unemployment (AreaSearch).
-In comparison, Greater Sydney saw employment grow by 2.1%, labour force expand by 2.4%, and unemployment rise by 0.2%.
-State-level data from NSW to 25-Nov shows employment contracted by 0.03% with an unemployment rate of 3.9%.
-National unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Auburn's employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.
+The area appears to offer limited local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 2.4% and labour force grew by 3.7%, causing unemployment to rise by 1.1 percentage points.
+In contrast, Greater Sydney saw employment grow by 2.1%, labour force increase by 2.4%, and unemployment rise by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Auburn's employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment